 where:

-DeficitsBaseXDMT and DeficitsIncremental20XXXD mean the amount of LCFS deficits incurred (a negative value), in metric tons, by the volume of CARBOB (XD = “CARBOB”) and diesel fuel (XD = “diesel”) that is derived from petroleum feedstock and is either produced in or imported into California during a specific calendar year;
+DeficitsBaseXDMT and DeficitsIncremental20XXXD mean the amount of LCFS deficits incurred (a negative value), in metric tons, by the volume of CARBOB (XD = “CARBOB”) and diesel fuel (XD = “diesel”) that is derived from petroleum feedstock and is either produced in or imported into California during a specific calendar year, and by the volume of fossil jet fuel (XD = “fossil jet fuel”) that is either produced or imported into California during a specific calendar year, starting in 2028;

 CIStandardXD has the same meaning as specified in section 95486.1(a);

-CIBaselineAveXD is the average carbon intensity value of CARBOB or diesel, in gCO2e/MJ, that is derived from petroleum feedstock and is either produced in or imported into California during the baseline calendar year, 2010.
-For purposes of this provision, CIBaselineAveXD for CARBOB (XD = “CARBOB”) and diesel fuel (XD = “diesel”) are the Baseline Average carbon intensity values for CARBOB and diesel (ULSD) set forth in Table 7-1.
-The Baseline Average carbon intensity values for CARBOB and diesel (ULSD) are calculated using data for crude oil supplied to California refineries during the baseline calendar year, 2010.
+CIBaselineAveXD is the average carbon intensity value of CARBOB, diesel, or fossil jet fuel in gCO2e/MJ, that is derived from petroleum feedstock and is either produced in or imported into California during the baseline calendar year, 2010.
+For purposes of this provision, CIBaselineAveXD for CARBOB (XD = “CARBOB”), diesel fuel (XD = “diesel”), and fossil jet fuel (XD = “fossil jet fuel”) are the Baseline Average carbon intensity values for CARBOB, diesel (ULSD), and fossil jet fuel set forth in Table 7-1.
+The Baseline Average carbon intensity values for CARBOB, diesel (ULSD), and fossil jet fuel are calculated using data for crude oil supplied to California refineries during the baseline calendar year, 2010.

 CIBaselineCrudeAve is the California Baseline Crude Average carbon intensity value, in gCO2e/MJ, attributed to the production and transport of the crude oil supplied as petroleum feedstock to California refineries during the baseline calendar year, 2010.
-For comparison to CI2018CrudeAve, the baseline is:
+For comparison to CI2023CrudeAve, the baseline is: